denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 we typed `ClassB` rather than `ClassB.class`.
 As discussed earlier, you don’t pass the extension when running  a program.

 ![[Pasted image 20240109140348.png]]

-**Compiling with packages**

 ### Compiling to Another Directory

 By default, the javac command places the compiled classes in the same directory as the source code.
 It also provides an option to place the class files into a different directory.
-The -d option specifies this target directory.
+The `-d` option specifies this target directory.

 ---